typesandtimes/tale/_drafts/decades.md

 	description2=""
 	caption="A reader's table showing how to count a decade in the 31 December 1899 _Washington Post_, and an enumeration by the Provost of University of Pennsylvania in the 10 December 1899 _Boston Herald_ ([footnote 6](#fn:colleges))." %}

-At the level of centuries, this debate has raged for... centuries, most notably the transition from 19th to 20th centuries.
-Stephen Jay Gould deemed the debate to be one between "high culture" on one side --- the scholarly mantle of Ordinals --- and "vernacular culture" on the other --- the common-sense laurels of Cardinals, most notably expressed in the 1890s.[^gouldculture]
+At the level of centuries, this debate has raged for... centuries, most notably the transition from 19th to 20th centuries. _[La fin de siècle](https://en.wikipedia.org/wiki/Fin_de_si%C3%A8cle)_, as it was known in France and in high culture, garnered tremendous attention worldwide.
+Philosophers, intellectuals, journalists, emperors, and popes all debated and ruled on the exact beginning of the 20th century, their efforts published for mass audiences in the world's newspapers.
+In response, where today we have social media, back then they had letters to the editor.
-A century later, he remarks, it would be Arthur C. Clarke's _2001_ vs. Prince's _1999_.

-On the side of high culture, insisting that centuries begin in the `01` years, stood Pope Leo XIII,[^popeaddress] astronomers going back centuries,[^loc] and many newspaper editors.
-They even recognized the distinction as one between cardinal and ordinal numbers, going back at least to 1699.[^delaisement]

 {% capture three_articles_caption %}
 Three example articles across the centuries.
 De Laisement's "Dissertation sur le commencement du siècle prochain" ([1699](#fn:delaisement)), _The London Times_ (26 December 1799), and _The Nashville American_ (4 January 1899).